cjato001-xamk/full-stack-open-2021/part3/phonebook-continued/README.md

 $ git commit -m "Final commit"

 # Push only this app from the repo to Heroku
+# This command must ran from root of the repo
 $ git subtree push --prefix part3/phonebook-continued heroku main
 ```

 ### Heroku process

-When app is deployed to Heroku, Heroku runs the root folder's `yarn run build` which builds react app into server/public -directory and transpiles the backend into server/build.
+When app is deployed to Heroku, Heroku runs the root folder's `yarn run build` which in turn runs the scripts for the client and server.
+Client builds react app into server/public -directory.
+Backend is built into server/build.

 Heroku starts the app from running the root folder's `yarn run start` which starts the transpiled app from the server/build/index.js.

-The backend uses the /server/public as the server's public folder.
+The backend uses the /server/public as the server's public folder, ie. that's what you see in the browser.